MichaelCurrin/dev-cheatsheets/cheatsheets/python/libraries/beautifulsoup.md

 See [Installing a parse](https://beautiful-soup-4.readthedocs.io/en/latest/index.html?highlight=get#installing-a-parser) in the docs.

 Choose a parser.
-The guide linked also compares them.
+The guide linked also compares them and those are covered here.

+If you get an invalid document error, you can try changing your parser as they parse differently.

 #### Python's parser